peterlin456/Grocery-List-Manager/GroupProject/Docs/UserManual.md

 - On the bottom of the screen, the user can input the quantity for the item to be added to the grocery list with.
 - The "ADD" button can be clicked to add the item with the given quantity to their grocery list and save the item to the database.
 - If the user wishes to cancel "Add New Item to List", they can click the arrow on the top left to return to "Add Item".
+- The name for an item can be up to 50 characters.

 #### 2.3.4 Delete
 ---